 The glow of Fireball XL5 on late afternoon Anchorage television held us in a trance - It was the mid 1960s and my brother Tom and I sat slumped teenage …

-Favorite Anchorage Alaska Restaurants, yummy corn dogs at the Fur Rondy, burgers at the Arctic Roadrunner and fine dining at Alaska's own Double Musky Inn located in Girdwood.
+Remember your favorite Anchorage Alaska Restaurants, yummy corn dogs at the Fur Rondy, burgers at the Arctic Roadrunner and fine dining at Alaska's own Double Musky Inn located in Girdwood?

 Alaskans love food and everyone has their favorite restaurants.
 Take a moment to remember when.

 Do you have a favorite restaurant or fun story that goes with your recipe?

 Share your recipe, and your recipe story by using the easy form above.

 Every year in Alaska, hunters take to the woods in search of a moose to provide meat for their families.

 Mike's dad always made a deal to buy a hind quarter which my parents would take to a butcher.
 They would have their moose meat cut up into roasts, they would have some ground and some cut into steaks.

 Then they would rent a freezer locker for the moose meat.

 Others in Alaska put up other wild game, fish and put up jars of Alaskan strawberries, rhubarb and wild berries.